OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ## Agenda for December 13, 2023 call

-The agenda for the December Office Add-ins community call will be posted the week of the call.
+The agenda for the December Office Add-ins community call is the following:

+- Juan Balmori Labra will talk about the new Outlook features that were announced at the annual Microsoft Ignite conference.
+- Wang Yun will share the latest updates coming to Word.
+- Wang Yun and Mingjia Liu will discuss upcoming additions to the Word, Excel, and PowerPoint Office Add-ins developer experience.

 ## Previous calls